 The winner will be chosen at random by the SPONSOR from among the entrants that demonstrated the skill to navigate the electronic entry and have met the minimum requirements.
 Winners will be contacted via the email used to enter the contest no later than December 31, 2023.

-SPONSOR are not liable for the winner’s failure to receive notification of winning if he or she provided a wrong email address or if their email security settings caused your prize notification to go into the spam or junk folder.
+SPONSOR is not liable for the winner’s failure to receive notification of winning if he or she provided the wrong email address or if their email security settings caused your prize notification to go into the spam or junk folder.
 If a winner does not respond within 24hrs of sending a notification, the SPONSOR will select an alternate winner.
 Receipt of the prize is upon the condition of compliance with federal, state, and local laws.

 9. Rights Granted by the Entrant